openstack/neutron/doc/source/contributor/policies/gate-failure-triage.rst

 Troubleshooting functional/fullstack job
 ----------------------------------------
-1. Go to the job link provided by Jenkins CI.
+1. Go to the job link provided by Zuul CI.
 2. Look at logs/testr_results.html.gz for which particular test failed.
 3. More logs from a particular test are stored at logs/dsvm-functional-logs/<path_of_the_test> (or dsvm-fullstack-logs